explosion/wheelwright/README.md

    artifacts in Azure Pipelines, so you can add a release process that uploads them to PyPi.

+### Package requirements

+Wheelwright currently makes the following assumptions about the packages you're building and their repos:

+- The repo includes a `requirements.txt` that lists all dependencies for building and testing.
+- The project uses `pytest` for testing and tests are shipped inside the main package so they can be run from an installed wheel.
+- The `setup.py` takes care of the whole setup and no other steps are required:
+  `setup.py sdist` builds the sdist and `setup.py bdist_wheel` builds the wheel.

 ### Setup and Installation

 Make a local clone of this repo: